UjjwalGupta-Git/Vision-Assistant/README.md

 Run `scripts/MacOS/install_dependencies.sh` before running `src/main.py`

-**NOTE:** You will need to enter your password and press while running `scripts/MacOS/install_dependencies.sh`.
-Also, the scripts asks if you want to continue or abort.
-Press enter to continue.
+**NOTE:** You will need to Python3.9 installed.
+You can get it from https://www.python.org/downloads/

 ## Problems